-We led joint mechanical modelling of the vibrating string with the tool used for plucking it, called plectrum.
-We then led an experiment to confront our theoretical model with the real physical mechanism.
-Our work enabled first quantitative investigations of the crafting of plectrums, known as the « voicing » process, which is highly rensponsible for the sound characteristics of the harpsichord.
+We first led physical modelling of the vibrating string along with the plectrum—a small object used for plucking the string.
+We then led an experiment to confront our theoretical model with the material mechanism.
+Our work enabled first quantitative investigations of the crafting of plectrums, known as « voicing », which is highly rensponsible for producing typical sounds of the harpsichord.

 The project was developed with Jean-Loïc Le Carrou and Sandie Leconte, in collaboration with the LAM group of ∂’Alembert (UPMC) and Philharmonie de Paris, in the context of the ENS Paris-Saclay Bachelor’s program in Physics.